 Dry Skin (Xeroderma)

 Dry skin is common, especially among people past middle age.
-Common causes include
+Risk factors for dry skin include

 Bathing washes away surface oils, allowing the skin to dry out.
 Dry skin may become irritated and often itches.
 Sometimes it sloughs off in small flakes and scales.
 Scaling most often affects the lower legs.
 Rubbing or scratching dry skin can lead to infection and scarring.